burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 ![Object](./optimized-function.png)

-If you take a look on those screenshoots, you can notice that first time V8 goes through `premonomorphic (.) -> monomorphic (1) -> polymorphic (P)-> megamorphic (N)` but second one stays in `premonomorphic (.) -> monomorphic (1)` state.
+If you take a look on screenshoots above, you can notice that first time V8 goes through `premonomorphic (.) -> monomorphic (1) -> polymorphic (P)-> megamorphic (N)` states but second one stays in `premonomorphic (.) -> monomorphic (1)` state.
 In my [previous post](/2019/08/v-8-function-optimization#back-to-our-function) i've described how optimisation works in V8.
 In this case we have to deal with **Megamorphic** function and that means it won't be optimised by the engine.
 On the other hand we have **Monomorphic** function which is optimised for given Shape (Fiber's Shape).
-So even with extra abstraction (more complicated object) function might execute faster.
+So even with extra layer (more complicated object), function might execute faster.

 ## Conclusions

-This is just one of many optimisation done inside React codebase.
+This is just one of many optimisations done inside React codebase.
 Reason for describing this one is because it's useful outside React.
 Angular is using the same approach with sth called `View Nodes`.
 You might even want to implement this kind of structure inside our own application.

 I have to apologise for oversimplifying React structure.
-I really encourage you to check it out and see how actually workLoop works under the hood.
+I really encourage you to check it out and see how workLoop actually works under the hood.
 My point was to show that even if you have to process a lot of different components there is a way to speed up function execution by creating "special" containers instead of passing components directly.

 If you want to run that code on your machine <a href="https://gist.github.com/burnpiro/fec834b8473ffecd439ae5c98855bc61" target="_blank">check out this gist</a>.
 Feel free to modify components or `FiberNode` implementation and see what happens.